chuckkay/FramePack/README.md

 ## 💾 Installation (creates Conda Enviornment

 1. **Install miniconda** https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe
-2.
+2. **open a cmd prompt in the directory where you the installation to create QueueItUp_FramePack directory**
-3. **open a cmd prompt in the directory where you the installation to create QueueItUp_FramePack directory**
+3. enter these commands one at a time

    ```bash
    git clone -b dev https://github.com/chuckkay/QueueItUp_FramePack.git

    cd QueueItUp_FramePack

    install.bat